Pungyeon/clean-go/README.md

 }
 ```

-our final main function looks as such:
+this makes our final `main` function, look like this:

 ```go
 func main() {